phuchungbhutia/pdf-md-cleaner/README.md

 ✅ Lightweight and customizable with regex
 ✅ Easy to plug into your existing MD processing pipeline

-## 🎬 Demo

-> _Drop a before/after GIF here if you like.
-Use [Licecap](https://www.cockos.com/licecap/) or similar._

-Before:	After:
-Page 1
-THIS IS A HEADING	## This Is A Heading
-Some text	Some text More text continues.
-More text

 ## 🧰 Getting Started

 ### 📁 Project File Structure